 You might notice a slight difference between Spotify Premium and Tidal Premium, but they do offer the same bitrate.
 Instead, it’s the $19.99/£19.99 Tidal HiFi streaming that makes the most sense and is the most significant jump in quality.

 This will be a high price for some to pay, for others it’s a no-brainer.
 Especially if you’ve already invested in the audio hardware – like a pair of the best noise-cancelling headphones.
 Tidal is one of the few streaming services out there with lossless and high-res audio files that’ll do your love of music and top-notch audio set-up justice.

-This could all change when Spotify HiFi launches – this is rumored to be later on in 2021.
+This could all change when Spotify HiFi launches - whenever that might be.
 But, until then, Tidal is the best option for those who are serious about sound.

 If you’re interested, start with the 30-day free trial.
 You might not notice a difference between Tidal and your music streaming service of choice, but you might notice the difference immediately and realize what you’ve been missing out on.

 Read more: Tidal review

 Apple Music is the tech giant's streaming service.
 It offers more than 75 million songs in its massive library, as well as music videos and exclusives – to be honest, there isn’t much you won’t find here.
 Apple Music is geared towards helping you to discover new tracks and artists, whether that’s through recommendations, curated playlists or its 24/7 digital radio stations.